jashburn8020/long-reads/fx_markets.md

 ### 2.1 What is a "Market"?

-Let's begin our exploration of the FX marketplace by defining "What is a 'Market'?"
+What is a "Market"?
 In its broadest sense, a market is any place, physical or virtual, where buyers and sellers come together to exchange goods or services.
 The foreign exchange market, however, possesses some unique characteristics that set it apart from traditional, centralized marketplaces like a stock exchange or a farmers' market.
 Primarily, the FX market is a **decentralized** or **over-the-counter (OTC)** market.
 This means there is no single physical location or central authority that governs all trading activity.
 Instead, transactions occur electronically between a global network of banks, financial institutions, corporations, and individual traders.

 Imagine a vast web connecting financial centers around the world – London, New York, Tokyo, Singapore, Frankfurt, and many others.
 This interconnected network of computers and communication systems facilitates the continuous buying and selling of currencies.
 Unlike a stock exchange with a specific trading floor and opening hours, the FX market operates virtually 24 hours a day, five days a week, moving from one financial center's business day to the next.
 This continuous operation is essential to accommodate the global nature of trade and finance, allowing participants to react to economic and political events as they unfold, regardless of their geographical location.